dorvk/CoreDataManager/README.md

 # CoreDataManager-Swift
 =====================

-The most basic CoreData Manager in swift
+A manager for the basic use of CoreData

 How to use it?
 ------------